The must-haves and nice-to-haves from a professional penetration testing report

 Below there is a clear example of this section:

-This part of a pentest report should also include suggested solutions to each vulnerability.
+This part of the pentest report should also include suggested solutions to each vulnerability.
 After all, it is the whole point of the assessment – to find and fix vulnerabilities.

 Organizations undergoing a pentest often want to know not only their vulnerabilities but also the areas and types of attacks to which they were resilient.
 It is, therefore, beneficial for this section of a report to include information that offers insight into your existing resilience.